Amy-Singleton/Control-Vimeo-Skipping-LD/README.md

 Control Video Skipping and Resume Video for LearnDash Vimeo Videos

 ## Description
+WordPress Plugin that adds features to LearnDash.
 Admins can Control Video Skipping for End Users.
 A met-box is added to LearnDash Courses and Lessons with a check box to allow admins to disable Vimeo Video Skipping.
 This plugin also adds a Resume Video feature for LearnDash Vimeo Videos.
 A cookie is set in the users browser to let him/her resume the video where he/she left off when the course or lesson is revisited.
 The user will be prompted to resume the video at his/her descretion.

 ## Installation